Judge to Durst jurors after delay: 'Where did we leave off?' - WTMJ

 “You’ve likely had losses or like me know people that have lost loved ones,” he said.

-He asked jurors to write in their notepads if they had seen stories about the case or discussed it with anyone during the break and if they had any health concerns or hardships that would prevent them from serving another four to five months.
+He asked jurors if they had seen stories about the case or discussed it with anyone during the break and if they had any health concerns or hardships that would prevent them from serving another four to five months.

-Nine members of the panel, which includes 10 alternates, handed notes to court workers and Windham began questioning them individually.
+After speaking in chambers with nine jurors, Windham dismissed one from service, leaving 21 on the panel that is scheduled to hear a new round of opening statements Tuesday.

 Before the jurors returned to court, Windham denied a defense request to suspend the case further because Durst has bladder cancer and myriad other health problems that require hospitalization.